 Where a child is believed to be the victim of significant harm whilst missing or on return from being missing a multi-agency Child Protection Strategy must be called within 24 hours.
 This will include situations such as where it is believed that the child has been the victim of forced marriage; trafficking; or where it is believed that children have gone missing as result of abuse or neglect.
-Police, health or social care can request that children's social care convene a child protection strategy meeting.
+Police, health, or social care can request that children's social care convene a child protection strategy meeting.

-In these situations the KBSP Strategy Guidance (link) should be followed.
-Consideration should be given to involving key professionals in that child's life for example YOT, education, ROUTES/BASE.
+In these situations, the KBSP Strategy Guidance should be followed (this multi-agency strategy guidance currently being updated and will be uploaded as a link in February 2025).
+Consideration should be given to involving key professionals in that child's life for example Youth Justice Service (YJS), education, Barnardos BACE.
 A child protection strategy will include agreeing:

-- Any investigation approaches, including the creation of a 'Trigger Plan' - Steps to ensure the safety of other children at risk - Agree a place of safety for a child upon them being found - Review medical involvement and consider whether child protection medical is required

-- Agree legal powers to be used (Police and/or social care) for example Emergency Protection Order/Forced Marriage Prevention Order/Secure Welfare Order - Information sharing with other Police forces and local authorities
+- Any investigation approaches, including the creation of a 'Missing Trigger Plan'. - Steps to ensure the safety of other children at risk. - Agree a place of safety for a child upon them being found. - Review medical involvement and consider whether child protection medical is required. - Agree legal powers to be used (Police and/or social care) for example Emergency Protection Order/Forced Marriage Prevention Order/Secure Welfare Order. - Information sharing with other Police forces and local authorities.